 This happened in December of 2010, as the Packers were dropping to 8-6 on the season, and Brett Favre’s professional football career was ending on a frozen college field across the Mississippi River from downtown:

-Just weeks prior, the Packers had—in consecutive weeks—given the Cowboys and then the Vikings their ninth losses of the season, and both of their head coaches were immediately fired as a result.
+Just weeks prior, the Packers had—in consecutive weeks—given the Cowboys and then the Vikings their seventh losses of the season, and both of their head coaches were immediately fired as a result.
 The Packers then went on to win six games in a row including the Super Bowl, and now, seven years later, we face the Vikings the week after beating the Cowboys, again…

 SCOUTING THE VIKINGS